rherwig/template-react-ssr/README.md

 This change allows for much more flexibility, i.e. with [react-helmet](https://github.com/nfl/react-helmet) and dynamically requiring content, such as styles.
 * Introduces PostCSS to enable autoprefixer, since support of older browser (looking at you IE) is still important.
+* Implement eslint and basic configuration.
+* Implements basic test engine using jest.
+* Improves production build by executing steps in parallel.

 ### 2.5.0
 * Switched to babel 7